atelechev/astrocadre/doc/follow-up.md

 #### Low priority improvements for POC

-* theme definition: enabled layers by default
+* theme definition: enabled layers by default, pre-defined star magnitudes shown
 * Add 'night' and 'exoplorer' themes
 * Render star colors depending on their class/temperature
 * remove hardcoded CSS width and height for the canvas container, use constants